mcellteam/cellblender_tutorials/ficks_laws.rst

 each.

 Again click on the "**Plot Output Settings**" button to see the different plotting packages available on your system.
+Click one (or more) to see the time history of the number of **vm** molecules in your simulation.

 .. image:: ./images/Ficks_Plotting_Buttons.png